DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 ## Centralized proxy

-A centralized proxy receives connections from all the clients and distributes them among the servers;
+A centralized proxy (eg: nginx, HAProxy) receives connections from all the clients and distributes them among the servers;
 It's a great solution when you have control of the placement, meaning that the proxy does not drastically extend the path between client and server:
 <img src="assets/proxy-good-placement.svg" style="margin: 0px auto; width: 100%; max-width: 35rem" />

-But in some cases, the distributed placement of the clients and servers ends up with unnecessarily long paths:
+But in some cases, the distributed placement of the clients and servers ends up with unnecessarily long paths, which can add hundreds of milliseconds of latency:

 <img src="assets/proxy-bad-placement.svg" style="margin: 0px auto; width: 100%; max-width: 40rem" />